fncbook/fnc/chapter2/pivoting.md

 `````
 ::::

 In {numref}`section-linsys-lu` we remarked that LU factorization is equivalent to Gaussian elimination with no row swaps.
-However, those swaps are necessary in situations like those encountered in {numref}`Demo {number} <demo-pivoting-fail>`, in order to avoid division by zero.
+However, those swaps are necessary in situations like those encountered in @demo-pivoting-fail, in order to avoid division by zero.
 We will find a modification of the outer product procedure that allows us to do the same thing.

 ## Choosing a pivot